 The Royal London Hospital and St Bartholomew’s clinics and referrals

-Please use the eRS system or please write to the Trust's Central Appointments office:
+Please use the eRS system to refer patients to us.

 - Urology Stone (St Bartholomew’s Hospital)